Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 The Church Fathers … in a Greek Orthodox icon

-With the conversion of Constantine 1700 years ago in AD 312, and his subsequent victory at the Battle of the Milvian Bridge near Rome, the imperial persecution of Christians came to an end.
+With the conversion of Constantine over 1,700 years ago in AD 312, and his subsequent victory at the Battle of the Milvian Bridge near Rome, the imperial persecution of Christians came to an end.
 Christians were guaranteed freedom of religion, Church goods and property were restored, Sunday became a special day, the Church was free to expand its mission work, and there was a rapid growth in Church membership.
 But the new freedoms also allowed the growth of internal dissensions and heresies, more complex Church structures were demanded to cope with both expansion and dissent, and the new footing for Church-State relations also gave the State more say in Church affairs.

 The first major doctrinal controversy arose in the debate over the Trinity and the teachings of a Libyan theologian, Arius, who taught that the Son was not co-equal and co-essential with the Father, but merely the chief of his creations, that the two persons were substantially similar rather than of the same substance.
 In an attempt to settle the dispute, Constantine used his powers as emperor to call and preside over the first of the great Councils of the Church.
 The Council of Nicaea, attended by 300 or so bishops, agreed on formulas that later gave us the Nicene Creed.